Solve/Next

 An updated Conversation Canvas.

-Your personal Canvas marked up with the Activators, opportunities, and state markers that name—for your organisation—where capital is being built, protected, or put at risk.
+Your personal Canvas marked up with the Activators, opportunities, and state markers that name—for your organization—where capital is being built, protected, or put at risk.

 Artefact 04